n1k0/casperjs-docs/modules/casper.rst

 .. versionadded:: 1.0

-A collection of remote script urls to include to every page loaded
+A collection of remote script urls to include in every page loaded

 .. index:: Logging